-Physiotherapy in the Health Centre is available by completing the self referral forms available to download here or in person at the first floor physio reception desk.
-They can be returned to the physio reception upstairs in the Clydebank Health Centre or posted to Physio Reception, Clydebank Health Centre, Kilbowie Road, Clydebank.
+Physiotherapy in the Health Centre is available by completing the self referral forms available to download here.
+If you are unable to download the form contact the physio reception at Clydebank Health Centre on 0141-531-6324 and they will post one out.
+Once completed they can be posted to Physio.
+Reception, Clydebank Health Centre, Kilbowie Road, Clydebank.
 G81 2TQ.
 Please take time to give as much clear detail in the form about your main condition.
-The usual waiting list is currently 23 weeks (Nov 2017) but more urgent cases are picked up from the details on the form and seen sooner.
+The usual waiting list is currently 12 weeks (Dec 2021) (2 weeks for a new walking aid) but more urgent cases are picked up from the details on the form and seen sooner.
 Information on where you are in the queue can be gained at the central admin office at 0141 347 8909.

 Meantime please check out their excellent website for information on how you can help yourself with videos and diagrams of useful exercise that you can do to help the problem.